Azure-Samples/azure-intelligent-edge-patterns/research/kubeflow-on-azure-stack/Readme.md

     0 upgraded, 1 newly installed, 0 to remove and 34 not upgraded.
     ...

-Ask your cloud administrator which settings you need to use for the cloud you want to deploy the Kuberflow cluster(your ream might be working with multiple public or on-prem clouds):
+Ask your cloud administrator which settings you need to use for the cloud you want to deploy the Kuberflow cluster(your team might be working with multiple public or on-prem clouds):

   - your cloud name (`DEMOE2` in this tutorial)
   - endpoint resource manager